 Any respectable garage door service provider in Pittsburgh can tell you that R-value is the standard measure of thermal or heat flow resistance.
 R-value is used to rate how well a material or structure, such as your walls or garage doors, can stop the flow of heat.

 The R-value is an essential factor in choosing an insulated garage door.
-Take note that a garage door with an appropriate R-value helps you maintain a cool temperature inside your garage during summer while keeping the place warm during the winter months.
+Take note that a garage door with an appropriate R-value helps you maintain a cool temperature inside your garage during the summer while keeping it warm during the winter months.

 The Higher, The Better

+What should be the insulated door r-value?
 The thicker the material, the better it insulates your garage and the higher its R-value.
-Two of the most common garage door insulation materials are polystyrene or Styrofoam and polyurethane or spray foam.
+Two of the most common materials for garage door insulation are polystyrene or Styrofoam and polyurethane or spray foam.

 Polystyrene insulators are generally thinner, more rigid, and have a lower R-value than polyurethane.
 They may come in the form of foam, regular plastic, or film.
-Homeowners who choose to insulate their garage door, rather than replace it with a pre-insulated one, often use foam board polystyrene.
+Homeowners who choose to insulate their garage door instead of replacing it with a pre-insulated one often use foam board polystyrene.
 It has an average R-value of R-3.3 to R-6.5, depending on the thickness of the boards.

 Matching R-value with the State Climate

-While having a higher R-value is recommended to maximize the insulation efficiency of your garage, it’s also important to consider the climate in your state.
+While experts recommend a higher R-value to optimize your garage’s insulation efficiency, it’s crucial to take your state’s climate into account.
 For Pennsylvania, which experiences extremely hot summers and extremely cold winters, a garage door with an R-value between R-14 and R-16 is best.
-Experts recommend those living in other northeastern states, such as New York and Connecticut, to get garage doors with the same insulation rating.
+Experts recommend those living in other northeastern states, such as New York and Connecticut, get garage doors with the same r rating for garage insulation.

 States with moderate climates, particularly those in the Southeast region, don’t need to have garage doors with values as high as states in the Northeast.
 An R-value of at least R-7 would be best for states like Maryland and Florida, in fact.